mhered/sevillabot/RPi_setup.md

 1. Buy a 64Gb microSD card (as recommended here: https://ubuntu-mate.org/raspberry-pi/).

 2. Format the card FAT32.
 Not straightforward from a Windows 11 computer, which will insist you use exFAT formats for drives >32Gb.
-Command line: `> format /FS:FAT32 E:` seemed to be working but it's veeery slow!
+Command line: `> format /FS:FAT32 E:` seemed to be working but was veeery slow!
 Instead I did it in Ubuntu.
+Straightforward.

 3. Download the Ubuntu MATE 22.04.3 LTS arm64 image from here: https://ubuntu-mate.org/download/arm64/jammy/ You may want to verify the checksum (in Windows use`> certutil -hashFile PATH-TO-FILE SHA256`)